Esadruhn/owkin_elixir_hackathon/README.md

 python3 -m pip install *.whl
 ```

-You can download the challenge data from: TODO
+You can download the challenge data from the Kaggle platform.

-## Challenge and FL example